typesafehub/conductr-doc/src/main/play-doc/operation/ClusterUpgrade.md

 curl -XGET 'http://10.0.1.250:9200/elastic-search/_cat/master'
 ```

-Once these steps have been performed successfully, Elasticsearch cluster should be in a good working order.
+Once these steps have been performed successfully, the Elasticsearch cluster should be in a good working order.

 ## Recovering from Red Elasticsearch Cluster